Jrobertzz/rocket-launch-genetic-ai/README.md

 # rocket-launch-genetic-ai

-Attempts to find the optimal gravity turn to reach an orbit at a specified height with variable mass/size/atmosphere of planet
+Attempts to find the optimal gravity turn to reach an orbit at a specified height with variable mass/size/atmosphere of planet as well as variable drag from spaceship